johnnysan922/amazon-clone/README.md

 React and node
 Firebase
+Material-UI (npm install @material-ui/core)

 ## Things I learned

-Learned how to use firebase
-Learned about BEM format. (capitalized files are components)
+Learned how to use firebase and hook it up to my project Learned about BEM format. (capitalized files are components)

 # Getting Started with Create React App